 - Java - For a free version of Java, visit https://java.com/download, and click on the Free Java Download button to install it.

-DICOM DS is built to interface with ProKnow DS, which is built on Amazon Web Services (AWS), and follows AWS security best practices pertaining to the design of its network architecture and access model.
+DICOM DS is built to interface with ProKnow DS, which is built on Microsoft Azure, and follows Azure security best practices pertaining to the design of its network architecture and access model.
 As a cloud-based vendor, it is our responsibility to design, develop, and deploy a secure system to help protect the confidentiality of both our customers and their patients.
 However, realizing a secure, cloud-based environment is ultimately a shared responsibility shared between ProKnow and our customers.
 ProKnow can relieve customers' operational burden as it pertains to managing the information technology infrastructure, but it is the customer's responsibility to employ responsible access rights, manage the security of individual client workstations (including the operating systems and browsers used to access ProKnow DS), and ensure that their users have the necessary training related to safe computer usage.
 These Cybersecurity Requirements describe the recommended and suggested cybersecurity controls that should be employed by organization administrators and users of DICOM DS to ensure a safe and secure environment.
 By extension, the Cybersecurity Requirements for ProKnow DS have a great amount of relevance to the Cybersecurity Requirements for DICOM DS and can be found here.

 Principal of Least Privilege

 The principle of least privilege (PoLP, also commonly referred to as the principle of minimal privilege or the principle of least authority) requires that within a particular environment, every agent (such as a process, a user, or a program, depending on the subject) must be able to access only the information and resources that are necessary for its legitimate business purposes.
 Practically speaking, this principle implies that user accounts should only be granted access to the specific functions that they require to perform their assigned job duties.